Message from the CEO

 Tradition is a word closely associated with VMI.
 Some of its traditions are relatively young; others, such as the cadet guard, were established in VMI’s earliest days.

 It might surprise some, but one of the longest standing traditions at VMI is private support of the Institute and its cadets.
 The first scholarships were established before the Civil War, and private donors were critical to the Institute’s survival in the decades after the Civil War.

 Over time, private support has increased in importance to VMI and the Corps of Cadets.
-This academic year, private financial support will make up more than 23% of VMI’s $72.5 million annual budget.
-Last year, hundreds of cadets—45% of the Corps—received need-based financial support, and the merit-based Institute Scholars Program supported another 88 cadets.
+This academic year, private financial support will make up 24% of VMI’s $81.1 million annual operating budget.
+Last year, 1,199 cadets received support from private sources, most of which funds were provided by the VMI Foundation.
+This included 404 cadets who received need-based scholarship support and another 71 cadets who received merit-based aid.

-All of us on Post are grateful for the support of all our donors, past and present.
-I hope that, after viewing this website, you will join them in the important and on-going effort to support what is a truly extraordinary American college.
+All of us on Post are grateful for the support of our donors, past and present.
+I hope that you will join them in the critically important effort to support a truly extraordinary American college.

 Brian Scott Crockett

 CEO, VMI Foundation